HADataClub/website/files/2025-10-21/prompt_naive.md

 - Data are a subset of the CIC dataset in the R package {agricolae} in case you need to cite it:
   Felipe de Mendiburu and Muhammad Yaseen(2020).  agricolae:
   Statistical Procedures for Agricultural Research.R package version 1.4.0, https://myaseen208.github.io/agricolae/https://cran.r-project.org/package=agricolae.
-- wilt_percent is the dependent var; there are only 2 values so it is binary
+- wilt_percent is the dependent var
 - amendment and crop are factors - the explanatory variables of interest
 - block is a blocking factor